ietf-wg-scone/trone/draft-thoji-scone-protocol.md

-This document describes a protocol where on-path network elements can give endpoints their perspective on what the maximum achievable throughput might be for QUIC flows. flows that pass them.
-Access networks and their attached devices may also experience volatile conditions that affect the sustainable network throughput.
+This document describes a protocol where on-path network elements can give endpoints their perspective on what the maximum achievable throughput might be for QUIC flows.

-This document describes a method for signaling to endpoints that rate limiting policies are in force and what that rate limit is, and for non-rate limiting networks to signal throughput advice based on network conditions.

 --- middle